Address: Mannerheimintie 13e, 00100 Helsinki, Suomi Open Google map

 Aalto wanted the interior and exterior marble facings to create a link with the culture of the Mediterranean countries.
 The details of the furnishings, including the furniture and light fittings, were carefully designed to create an integrated whole.

-Helsinki Finlandia Hall.
-Photo: Rune Snellman Alvar Aalto Museum
+The white Carrara marble was used as the façade material on Finlandia Hall.
+Photo: Rune Snellman, Alvar Aalto Museum

 Information for visitors